 This post may contain affiliate sales links.
 Please read my disclosure policy.

 Learn how to make Homemade Turkey Gravy with or without drippings to complete your Thanksgiving meal.
-This gravy recipe is silky smooth, super flavorful gravy that compliments all things Thanksgiving.
+This is the BEST turkey gravy recipe because it is silky smooth, and a super flavorful gravy that compliments all things Thanksgiving.
 Tastes amazing drizzled over roasted turkey and my buttery mashed potatoes.

 Thanksgiving isn’t Thanksgiving without a Good Gravy

 Here it is, guys.
 The liquid gold you want to pour over everything one day a year.
 I’m talking about turkey gravy, of course!
 If you haven’t had a good gravy recipe, are hesitant to make this from scratch or just don’t know how to make a basic turkey gravy, you’ve come to the right place!